-Preparing for tests, such as the SAT subject test, generally follows the same rules as middle school and high school courses.
+Preparing for tests, such as the GCSE or A-Level Spanish exam generally follows the same rules as ordinary, periodic classroom exams, but with one crucial difference.

-However, if you are asked to help a student prepare for their Spanish SAT subject test, there are tools at your disposal!
+However, if you are asked to help a student prepare for their Spanish GCSE subject test, there are tools at your disposal!

-A Necessary Oral and Written Level for Students Beyond the High School Level
+The Necessary Oral and Written Level for Students Beyond the School Leaving exam

 Do you speak Spanish fluently?
-If the answer is no, you won’t be able to take your lessons any further.
+If the answer is no, you won’t be able to take your lessons with those students any further.

-You must have an expert level of Spanish to be able to teach those of an intermediary level.
+You must have an advanced or even expert level of Spanish to be able to teach those of an intermediary level.

 You must also have excellent teaching skills!